T2MNetwork/website/_pages/t3m_vr_program.md

 ### Practicalities

-The adress for attending the meeting is: [https://cutt.ly/UcUDbxv](https://cutt.ly/UcUDbxv).
-It should be already preconfigured in the headsets supplied by ESCP.
+The adress for attending the meeting is: [https://cutt.ly/UcUDbxv](https://cutt.ly/UcUDbxv) or [https://vr.t2m.network](vr.t2m.network) It should be already preconfigured in the headsets supplied by ESCP.
 As a last resort, a fallback option consists in using a modern webbrowser on a recent computer.

 During the workshop, do not hesitate to take short breaks to get rid of VR fatigue